Brunswick railway station, Melbourne

-Brunswick railway station is a commuter railway station on the Upfield line, part of the Melbourne railway network.
+Brunswick station is a railway station operated by Metro Trains Melbourne on the Upfield line, part of the Melbourne rail network.
 It serves the northern suburb of Brunswick in Melbourne, Victoria, Australia.
 Brunswick station is a ground-level unstaffed station, featuring two side platforms.
 It opened on 9 September 1884.

-The station is listed on the Victorian Heritage Register.

 History

 Brunswick station opened when the railway line from North Melbourne was extended to Coburg.
 Like the suburb itself, the station was named after Brunswick Park, a property that was purchased by Thomas Wilkinson and a partner.
 Brunswick Park was named in honour of either Princess Caroline of Brunswick, or the 1840 marriage of Queen Victoria to Prince Albert, of the royal house of Brunswick.

 Brunswick had a goods yard which closed in 1966.
 The goods siding and associated points and signal discs were abolished in that same year.
 In 1972, the station platforms were lengthened.

 Just after 4:45am on 2 August 1977, a seven-car Harris train set rolled away from Gowrie, after the driver and guard were changing ends after taking the train out of a siding, because it was scheduled to operate a city-bound service from Upfield.
 The train passed through fifteen level crossings and destroyed seven sets of hand gates, before stopping just south of Brunswick, between the Albert and Dawson Streets level crossings.

 In 1998, boom barriers replaced hand gates at the Albert Street level crossing, at the up end of the station, and replaced interlocked gates at the Victoria Street level crossing, at the down end of the station.
 The signal box protecting Victoria Street was also abolished during that time.